dustinpfister/blog_posts/_posts/canvas-example-map-scrolling.md

 ## 3 - A utils module

 I have been updating all of my canvas examples to make use of a single standard create canvas method to help me have some kind of standard when it comes to creating packages for my site here.
+This utility module is where I have place my usual create canvas method, along with my standard get canvas relative method.
+When it comes to other canvas examples I might have many other functions here that I might want to take with me to other projects, or share across more than one modules in a single project.
+However for this example there is not so much to write about that stands out from other canvas examples.

 ```js
 var utils = {};